j-alarcon/resmos/README.md

 <strong>This PWA has been developed using HTML, CSS and JavaScript</strong>, in order to practice and develop my skills in these languages.
 It has offline functionality so you are able to play without an internet connection.

 Have you ever played rock-paper-scissors before?
 Are you tired of picking always the same three options?
 This is probably your game.
-Let's react! ✅
+Let's react!

-In this game you have different reactions to beat your opponents, and you are probably wondering: Why are you always talking about reactions?
+In this minigame you have different reactions to beat your opponents, and you are probably wondering: Why are you always talking about reactions?
 What do you mean?

 In order to fight you need to combine four main elements in pairs: ❄️ (Ice), 🔥 (Fire), 🍃 (Wind), and ⚙️ (Machine).
 In this way, you can generate a total of six different reactions.
 These are: